 After a franchisee signs a franchise agreement, they must adhere to certain franchise rules.
 The FDD outlines these obligations so new owners know exactly what their standard will be.

 - Item 8: Details sourcing restrictions, including materials, products, and services.

 - Item 9: Outlines the franchisee's specific obligations clearly.

 - Item 15: Details the franchisor's expectations of your personal involvement as a business owner.

 You will find what the franchisor deems important in regard to the financial information and performance of the franchise system.
-While this item is not required, it is necessary information for the franchisor to include to provide earnings information or claims.

 - Item 19: Includes the financial information about the performance of the franchise system.